pablobernabeu/Data-is-present/README.md

   - to briefly reflect on the process by reviewing the techniques applied and challenges encountered.

-- **Output:** A key aspect of these meet-ups is the creation of output.
+- **Output:** A key aspect of datathons is the creation of output.
 Documents and dashboards are (co-)authored by the participants who work on them, who can then publish them on their websites, or on [RPubs](https://rpubs.com/), [Binder](https://mybinder.org/), [Shinyapps](https://www.shinyapps.io/) or [custom servers](https://rstudio.com/products/shiny/shiny-server/).
 Time constraints notwithstanding, a lot of this output may be very enticing for further development by the same participants, or even by other people if the code is shared online.
 Just like with data, an attribution licence can be attached to the code.

 #### Prerequisites and suggestions for participation in datathons